 Making sure a job is promoted is an activity that particularly interests Natalie Archer.
 They very much enjoy working with a large number of people and asserting their ideas.
 It is important for them to be able to do this on a daily basis.

-Natalie Archer is a manager who's first and foremost concern is their team's wellbeing.
-They believe it's important to listen and take individual limitations into account.
-They inspire employees who need a leader who looks after the human side and isn't solely focused on results.
-They are motivated by working as a team and developing the collective.
+Natalie Archer is a manager whose foremost concern is the team's wellbeing.
+They strive to listen to others and take their individual limitations into account.
+They are an inspiration for employees who prefer a manager that acknowledges human aspects instead of focusing solely on results.
+They are motivated by teamwork and by fostering a collective spirit.

 Natalie Archer is fully engaged in a culture oriented towards relationships with others and the collective.
 They like that the person is foremost valued and that each person is satisfied in the work environment.
 They avoid environments where the results are foremost valued, and where the data culture is dominant.
 They prefer that the culture is oriented towards collabouration and the production of collective projects.
 For everyone to be satisfied in the work context, it implies that there must be both structuring principles to respect and a liberty of action given to each person.